patrickpr/trapdirector/docs/01-install.md

 1. Download latest release and unzip in a temporary directory.
 2. Move the 'trapdirector' directory to the /usr/share/icingaweb2/modules directory
+3. trapdirector/mibs/ must be writable by icinga web user to upload mibs from web GUI

 Activate module
 ---------------